Patricia Hewitt: Secretary of State for Health

-In January 2007, Hewitt criticised the pay of general practitioners (GPs) which had increased to an average of £106,000 per annum as a result of the contract the government implemented in 2004.
-Her department claimed that GPs had unfairly taken money out of their practices, when the new contract was actually intended to increase investment in practices, although statements from Lord Warner in 2004 appear to contradict this claim.
+In January 2007, Hewitt criticised the pay of general practitioners (GPs), which had increased to an average of £106,000 per annum, as a result of the contract the Government had implemented in 2004.
+Her department claimed that GPs had unfairly taken money out of their practices, when the new contract was actually intended to increase investment in practices, although statements from Lord Warner in 2004 appeared to contradict this claim.
 He said that "The better services GPs provide, the more pay they will receive, as rewards will be directly linked with patients' experiences."

-On 17 March 2007 over 12,000 doctors went to London to take part in a march objecting to the 'Medical Training Application Service' (MTAS), a job application system for junior doctors, which was subsequently subject to an investigation by the Department of Health, and 'Modernising Medical Careers' for revealing the personal data of applicants.
-The Conservative Leader of the Opposition David Cameron joined the march and gave a speech.
+On 17 March 2007 over 12,000 doctors went to London to take part in a march, objecting to the 'Medical Training Application Service' (MTAS), a job application system for junior doctors, which was subsequently investigated by the Department of Health, and the programme 'Modernising Medical Careers', for revealing the personal data of applicants.
+The Conservative Leader of the Opposition, David Cameron, joined the march and gave a speech.

 On 23 May 2007, Hewitt survived a vote of no confidence in the House of Commons led by the Conservatives, winning by 63 votes.
 A number of her cabinet colleagues joined her on the front bench to express solidarity.
 Despite this, pressure continued to mount on her to resign as Health Secretary.
 As Blair had already announced his imminent resignation for 27 June, it was widely expected Hewitt would step down.

-On 3 April 2007, Hewitt apologised on BBC Radio 4's Today programme saying that the application scheme had caused terrible anxiety for junior doctors.
-The change offered by the government to the scheme was not accepted by the BMA however, and she was accused of failing to express genuine regret by Andrew Lansley, the Conservative Shadow Minister for Health.
-Hewitt also made another apology on 1 May 2007 in the House of Commons after the suspension of the MTAS website due to security breaches which she called "utterly deplorable".
+On 3 April 2007, Hewitt apologised on BBC Radio 4's Today programme, saying that the application scheme had caused terrible anxiety for junior doctors.
+However, the change offered by the Government to the scheme was not accepted by the BMA, and she was accused by Andrew Lansley, the Conservative Shadow Minister for Health, of failing to express genuine regret.
+Hewitt also made another apology on 1 May 2007 in the House of Commons, after the suspension of the MTAS website, owing to security breaches, which she called "utterly deplorable".

-Front line health workers also lobbied against Hewitt, sending her petitions opposing cuts to the NHS and privatisation plans which the Department of Health wished to follow up.
-Andy Belfield of East Midlands Unison stated that waiting list reductions achieved prior to the 2005 election were now at risk due to the expansion of private sector involvement.
-A survey from October 2006 showed only 37% of workers from the Department of Health were confident in the leadership provided by Hewitt, compared to 57% across Whitehall.
+Front-line health workers also lobbied against Hewitt, sending her petitions opposing cuts to the NHS and privatisation plans, which the Department of Health wanted to follow up.
+Andy Belfield of East Midlands Unison stated that waiting list reductions achieved before the 2005 election were now at risk, owing to expansion of private sector involvement.
+A survey from October 2006 showed that only 37% of workers from the Department of Health were confident in the leadership provided by Hewitt, compared with 57% across Whitehall.